Thesis and Creative Project

 - Honors Group Project Guidelines

 Honors students and their mentors participating in the Honors Program may apply for research awards to support their Honors thesis project expenses as described in their research/creative proposal.
 Potential funding sources include the AFLS Undergraduate Research Grants, SURF Research Grants, and Honors College Research Grants.

 A student’s thesis committee must have a minimum of three members consisting of your Honors Faculty Mentor, an Honors Departmental Representative, and one or more additional members.
 Additional members can include but are not limited to University appointed teaching faculty, non UARK faculty (including faculty from overseas or from a different University), or a business professional in the students honors projects area of study.

 Students are encouraged to select members for their committee who can provide insight to their honors project and who can be used a resource when completing their honors thesis.

 A student’s thesis committee must be determined by the student and their faculty mentor before the completion of 90 credit hours.
 All committee members sign Form #2 - Thesis Proposal and Committee Selection, review the student’s thesis proposal and indicate their approval or disapproval of the student’s proposal.
 Committee members will be responsible for reviewing the student’s final thesis and final defense and examination.

 Submitting your Honors Thesis to the UA Library

 All Honor Students are required to submit a copy of their thesis to the UA library to be entered into the catalog of information.
 These theses will be searchable through the library information system and available world wide to anyone using the UA library system.
 Students should submit their thesis to the library only after it has been approved by their committee and project mentor.

-Students will need to complete the student contact information, author agreement and signature page found at LibGuides after the submission process in ScholarWorks as a supplementary file.
+Students will need to complete the student contact information and a digitial author agreement and signature page which will generate a PDF to upload during the submission process in ScholarWorks as a supplementary file.